Getting Started with Electrify America

 The Electrify America charging experience was created with you in mind.
 When you arrive at one of our charging stations, you’ll select a charger.
-After you plug the charger’s connector into your vehicle’s charging port, the charger will deliver power from the power cabinet.
+After you plug the charger’s connector into your vehicle’s charging port and your payment method is verified, the charger will deliver power from the power cabinet.

 Tip: Though there are two connectors on select Electrify America chargers, only one connector can be used at a time.

 Our DC fast chargers include two connector types: Combined Charging System (CCS) and CHAdeMO.
 Both connectors can be found at most Electrify America charging stations and identified by the teal, green, and blue labels on the chargers.

 Our CCS connectors can charge at speeds up to 350 kW, while CHAdeMO connectors can charge up to 50 kW.
 Your vehicle’s connector type and maximum charging speed are determined by your vehicle’s manufacturer.

 Tip: Check with your vehicle’s manufacturer or owner’s manual to learn your electric vehicle’s charging capabilities.